A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 # 6. Compute Graph

 A moderately complex robot will likely have dozens of nodes even more topics and quite a few services.
-The diagrams of nodes and topics and how they're all connected and are frequently referred to as compute graphs (see below image).
+The diagrams of nodes and topics and how they're all connected are frequently referred to as **compute graphs** (see below image).
 Visualizing the compute graph is very useful for understanding what nodes exist and how they communicate with one another.

 <p align="right">
 <img src="./img/9.png" alt="Compute Graph" width="600" height="400" />
 <p align="right">

-Note: ROS provides a tool called rqt_graph for showing the compute graph of a system.
+Note: ROS provides a tool called **rqt_graph** for showing the compute graph of a system.

 # 7. Turtlesim Overview

-In this section we are going to get some hands-on experience with a helpful little simulator package called TurtleSim.
+In this section we are going to get some hands-on experience with a helpful little simulator package called **TurtleSim**.
 Actually, the use of turtles and robotics goes back to the 1940s.
-Early roboticist William Gray Walter created some of the first autonomous devices, turtle robots which he called Elmer and Elsie and in the 1960s at MIT, Seymour Papert used turtle robots in robotics education.
+Early roboticist William Gray Walter created some of the first autonomous devices, turtle robots which he called **Elmer and Elsie** and in the 1960s at MIT, Seymour Papert used turtle robots in robotics education.

 <p align="right">